craftcms/docs/docs/getting-started-tutorial/configure/README.md

 : **Example**: Homepage, a blog landing page, featured case studies, or an “About” page.

 Structures
 : Structures support the same features as channels, but add the ability to nest entries within other entries—and to define their order in relation to one another.
-The hierarchical nature of structures makes them a good candidate for complex bundles of information, or in situations where the order of pages is important.
+The hierarchical nature of structures makes them a good candidate for complex bundles of information, or for situations where the order of pages is important.

 : **Example**: Reference libraries, sequential tutorials, multi-page case studies.